 I really like the way it echoes the hydrangea arrangement in the middle of the table.

-To keep with the clean and simple theme, I used my antique silverware and I think it goes perfectly!
+To keep with the clean and simple theme, I added my antique silverware and I think it goes perfectly!

 The table also looks good with the napkin on the side if you prefer not to have it on the plate.